ArtoriaRen/bitcoin/README.md

-#Smart Transaction Placement
+# Smart Transaction Placement
 This branch implements a research on Blockchain, namely Smart Transaction Placement (STP).
-Below are details about how to measure the performance of STP.

-# Smart Transaction Placement (STP) Overview
 STP is a transaction placement algorithm for blockchain sharding protocols.
 It improves the performance by reducing cross-shard transactions.
 The paper compares the performance of STP with that of Hashing Placment(HP).
+Below are details about how to measure the performance of STP.

 # Source Code
 This branch (`omniledger_smartPlace_client`) is for STP client code.